British paraglider dies in Tenerife

 "Until the complete autopsy takes place, we won't know anything more."

-Mrs Dewdney was flying in a group of six including her husband and Mr Willder when she fell at around midday on Tuesday afternoon.
+Mrs Dewdney was flying in a group of six including her husband and Mr Willder when she fell at around midday yesterday afternoon.

 The group were more than an hour into their flight when Mrs Dewdney, who reportedly worked as a nurse at Gloucestershire Royal Hospital, got into difficulty, Mr Willder said.